recursehex/Hybrid/docs/type-system.md

 Number literals automatically adapt to the target type in binary operations, eliminating the need for explicit casts in most common cases.
 This feature, similar to C#, Rust, and Swift, improves code readability while maintaining type safety.

-Character literals behave the same way: a literal will regenerate at the consumer’s width.
+Character literals behave the same way: a literal will regenerate at the consumer's width.
 For example, `'A'` becomes an 8-bit `schar` when assigned to an ASCII array, stays 16-bit for `char`, and upgrades to 32-bit `lchar` when the surrounding expression requires it.
 If the literal cannot fit, the compiler falls back to the wider type and surfaces a type error.

-Array literals reuse the same logic; every element is re-emitted using the array’s element type before storage.
+Array literals reuse the same logic; every element is re-emitted using the array's element type before storage.

 #### How It Works